trycatcher/cv/README.md

 _Looking to work closely with business leaders, to own and deliver technology that amplfies business value, either as a technical co-founder or a senior leader._ <br>

-_ I am a Full-stack Software Developer with diverse technology development experience across organizations ranging in industry and size, long tenure at leading and developing geographically distributed teams.
-I am good at navigating complex business situations, identifying the most important drivers of value and driving rapid iteration towards them, and setting up the organization, processes and culture to do that effectively.
-I have also provided technical guidance to CEOs and consulted on sales and product._ <br>
+- I am a Full-stack Software Developer with diverse technology development experience across organizations ranging in industry and size
+- with a long tenure at leading and developing geographically distributed teams
+- good at
+  - navigating complex business situations
+  - identifying the most important drivers of value
+  - driving rapid iteration towards them
+  - setting up the organization, processes and culture to do that effectively
+- and have also provided technical guidance to CEOs and consulted on sales and product

 [Email](mailto:abhik.rk@gmail.com) / [LinkedIn](https://www.linkedin.com/in/abhik-khanra-7738964/) / [GitHub](https://github.com/trycatcher/)